Not My Job: Supermodel Cindy Crawford Gets Quizzed On Scale Models

 SAGAL: And you write that - this is, of course, your beauty mark on your - just above your left lip.
 Do you - did you ever feel self-conscious about it?

 CRAWFORD: Oh, absolutely.
-I mean, my sisters - they - because - as sisters will - told me that if it was on the right side, it's a beauty mark.
+I mean, my sisters, they - because that's what sisters do - told me that if it was on the right side, it's a beauty mark.
 But, unfortunately, the left side makes it an ugly mark.

 SAGAL: That is mean, even for a sister.